 I have authored or co-authored more than 90 journal articles, abstracts, and book chapters, served as a First Editor of Nutrition Research Reviews, and as an ad hoc reviewer for the American Journal of Clinical Nutrition, American Journal of Epidemiology, Cancer Causes and Control, and Cancer Epidemiology, Biomarkers and Prevention, JNCI, JCO, and other peer-reviewed cancer journals.

-I am actively involved in the education of scientists at Roswell Park Cancer Institute.
+I am actively involved in the education of scientists at Roswell Park Comprehensive Cancer Center.
 I have mentored numerous graduate students in the Interdisciplinary Sciences Masters degree program, and several masters and doctoral candidates in Epidemiology (University at Buffalo) and Cancer Prevention (Roswell Park).